 The performances include a massive choir, live orchestra, and celebrity narrator who reads passages from the biblical Christmas story.
 The show is tremendously popular (for good reason – it’s amazing!) and many people who wait in line will be turned away due to the limited seating.

-The best way to see the Candlelight Processional is to book a dining package that includes guaranteed preferred seating to the concert.
-You can read all about the dining packages and my recommendations for the best ones here.
+The best way to see the Candlelight Processional is to book a dining package that includes guaranteed preferred seating for the concert.

 Due to the popularity of Food & Wine, it seems that food booths are a permanent feature at Epcot festivals!

 Festival of the Holidays features traditional fare from around the world at Holiday Kitchens.
-The food I tried was outstanding, with the mini turkey dinner (for only $5.25!) from the America booth and the Buche de Noel from Canada being stand-outs.
+The food I tried was outstanding, with the mini turkey dinner from the America booth and the Buche de Noel from Canada being stand-outs.

 Holiday storytellers around World Showcase share traditions from their country with guests throughout the day.
 There is a schedule of when and where to find each storyteller in the Times Guide, which you can grab when you enter the park.